Autumn de Forest

 Autumn de Forest (born October 27, 2001) is an American painter from Las Vegas, Nevada.
 The Discovery Channel referred to her as “an artistic genius” when she was eight years old.
 Members of the art community and other media outlets, such as the Huffington Post and Forbes, have referred to de Forest as a prodigy.
 Her paintings have sold for a total of $7 million.

 Personal life

 De Forest lives in Las Vegas, Nevada with her parents, Douglas de Forest and Katherine Olsen de Forest.
 Douglas is a musician and composer, and Katherine is a former actress and model.
-Autumn De Forest is the descendant of twentieth-century artists Lockwood de Forest (1850-1932), George de Forest Brush (1855-1941) and Roy de Forest (1930-2007).
+Autumn De Forest is the descendant of twentieth-century artists Lockwood de Forest (1850-1932), George de Forest Brush (1855-1941) and Roy Forest (1930-2007).
 She is also related to Robert W. de Forest, a former director of the Metropolitan Museum of Art in New York City.